pfink/nuimo-openhab-python/README.md

 ## Usage

-Swipe up and down to navigate between the items.
-Swipe left and right to switch in our out of a group.
-Using the "turning knob" will always send Dimmer commands (from 0 to 100) - this can only work, if the item you bound holds a dimmer state (Number from 0 to 100).
-Other gestures will trigger openHAB commands as configured within the *config.yml*.
+Usage depends on which [keymap](examples/keymaps) you use.

+**Default Keymap:** You can navigate between apps with swipes as well as with the wheel **only as long as you hold the button**.
+Swipe up+down: Go up or down the hierarchy.
+Wheel / Swipe left+right: Navigate between apps on the same hierarchy.
+When the button is not hold, by default a short button click sends a TOGGLE command to switches while the wheel will control the Slider elements.

+**Simple Keymap:**
+Swipe up+down: Navigate between apps (hierarchies are NOT supported by this keymap).
+A short button click sends a TOGGLE command to switches while the wheel will control the Slider elements.

 ## Roadmap
 - [x] Extend configuration possibilities & usability
+- [ ] Add `sendFrequency` support for sliders
+- [ ] Add support for `Setpoint`s
+- [ ] Add support for the FLY_UPDOWN gesture
-- [ ] Add alternative key mapping examples and introduction video for the recommended key mapping
+- [ ] Add more alternative key mapping examples and introduction video for the recommended key mapping
 - [ ] Logging
 - [x] Support icon sets
-- [ ] Nuimo should be bound on a sitemap instead to the *Nuimo* group item.
+- [x] Nuimo should be bound on a sitemap instead to the *Nuimo* group item.
 This will make the configuration more flexible and robust.
 - [x] It should be possible to "jump into" a group so that you can navigate with the Nuimo similar to other UIs
 - [ ] Improve stability & robustness